Kyrie Irving: Early life

 Irving was born in Melbourne, Australia, on March 23, 1992; the son of Drederick Irving and Elizabeth (née Larson) Irving, American expatriates.
-He has an older sister, Asia, and a younger sister, London.
-His father, Drederick, played college basketball at Boston University alongside Shawn Teague (father of Jeff and Marquis Teague).
-After completing his college career, Irving's father moved to Australia to play professionally for the Bulleen Boomers in the SEABL.
+He has an older sister, Asia, and a younger half-sister, London.
+Drederick played college basketball at Boston University alongside Shawn Teague (father of Jeff and Marquis Teague).
+After completing his college career, Irving's father moved to Australia to play professionally for the Bulleen Boomers in the South East Australian Basketball League (SEABL).
 Irving and his family lived in the Melbourne suburb of Kew before relocating to the United States when he was two years old.
-He holds dual American and Australian citizenship.
-Although he was born left-handed, Irving was discouraged from using his left hand while he studied in a Catholic school in 1996.
+Irving holds dual American and Australian citizenship.
+Kyrie is ambidextrous.

-His mother, who was African American and Lakota, died of an illness when he was four, and Drederick raised him along with the help of Irving's aunts.
-In 2004, Irving's father remarried, to Shetellia Riley, who as of March 2022 is Kyrie Irving's agent.
-Irving is an enrolled member of the Standing Rock Sioux Tribe.
+Irving's mother, who was African American and Lakota, died of an illness when he was four, and Drederick raised Irving along with the help of Irving's aunts.
+In 2004, Drederick remarried to Shetellia Riley, who is currently Kyrie Irving's agent.

 Irving grew up in West Orange, New Jersey, where he frequently attended his father's adult-league games.
-His inspiration to play in the NBA came after playing at Continental Airlines Arena during a school trip in fourth grade, when he declared, "I will play in the NBA, I promise."
+Irving's inspiration to play in the NBA came after playing at Continental Airlines Arena during a school trip in fourth grade, when he declared, "I will play in the NBA, I promise."
 Due to his father's connection to Boston University, Irving spent a lot of time in Boston, including at BU's basketball skills camp.
-Irving said that in fifth grade, he was offered a scholarship to Boston University by then-head coach Dennis Wolff.
+Irving said that in the fifth grade, he was offered a scholarship to Boston University by then-head coach Dennis Wolff.
 As a teenager, Irving played for the Road Runners of the Amateur Athletic Union (AAU).